nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 #### No Password

-For example, to connect to NTC Guest, which has no password, `services` shows two choices.
+For example, to connect to YOUR_NETWORK, which has no password, `services` shows two choices.
 We want the one without `psk` in the string.
 Use the `connect` command:

 ```shell
 connmanctl connect wifi_xxxxxxxxxxxx_xxxxxx_managed_none